 Depth penetration is not quite as much an issue with freshwater aquariums, especially for freshwater tanks containing fish & plants from normally turbid or high tannin water.

-The picture above shows a 45 gallon cube planted freshwater aquarium with two TMC GroBeam 600 LEDs.
+The picture above shows a 45 gallon cube planted FW aquarium with two TMC GroBeam 600 LEDs.

 *If a household timer is used, make sure to use ONLY a grounded (3 prong) timer

-Make sure (as with any light fixture) to provide both cross ventilation, not just a cut out in the back of a canopy (as should be done with ANY LED lighting system) & to wipe your fixture regularly to prevent moisture/humidity damage to circuitry that controls the emitters.
+Make sure (as with ANY LED light fixture) to provide both cross ventilation, not just a cut out in the back of a canopy (as should be done with ANY LED lighting system) & to wipe your fixture regularly to prevent moisture/humidity damage to circuitry that controls the emitters.

 These units work for outlets between 100-240 Volts.
 All come with a standard American plug.
 In order to use these with a non American outlet you will need to purchase an adaptor or different cord.
 We DO NOT sell these items.